Big Data Insurance and How it Can Help Your Business

 The advent of big data insurance has reshaped the insurance industry, and the ability to price risk has never been more crucial.
 As the volume of data increases, so does its variability.
 The data also increases in velocity, but the integrity of the data declines as well.
-This means that insurers will have to overcome a significant margin of error when it comes to pricing big data insurance.
+This means that insurers will have to overcome a significant margin of error when it comes to pricing big data insurance through methods like data valuation.
 Thankfully, several methods can help them deal with this built-in skepticism.

 Insurers are increasingly incorporating the data from new sources, such as wearable fitness trackers, to develop new insurance models.
 Such models may be more personalized and encourage healthier lifestyles.
 For instance, John Hancock has already announced an interactive policy based on health app and fitness tracker data.
 But the use of ‘big data in health insurance raises concerns about data privacy and security, and new legislation is necessary to ensure consumer safety.